TangoOscarTango/Metacrafters-Challenge1_Solana/README.md

 # Metacrafters-Challenge1_Solana
 Metacrafters-Challenge1_Solana

 ABOUT: Airdrop 2 SOL to the public address typed in via the user's CLI.
-If no CLI is present, send it to the randomly generated public address.
+If no CLI is present, airdrop the SOL to a randomly generated public address.